 There may be a set of files you wouldn’t have used for a long time.
 Since you do not access them that frequently, it makes no sense to copy them every time with your other regular files.

-But we often do not know how to exclude such files from being copied.
-Doing this manually is not practically possible.
+But we often do not know how to exclude or filter such files from being copied.
+This is not practically possible manually.

 But this is now possible.
 Let us find out how to do it using Robocopy, a Windows tool an an alternative software, Copywhiz.